CSE2307SP26/project-ran-andrew-jason-carl/README.md

 10. Users should be able to add password to their accounts and change passwords
 11. Users should be able to switch user accounts to log in depending on what type of user they are (regular user, bank admin)
-12. Customers can view all of their accounts with their names and balance
+12. A customer can view all of their accounts with their names and balance
-13. Withdraw now requires user to enter password before confirming the withdrawal
+13. A user need to enter password before confirming the withdrawal
 14. Users should be able to rename an existing account
 15. Users should be able to add a memo to each deposit/withdrawal they make by selecting or adding a new category
 16. A bank administrator should be able to freeze an account, blocking all transactions while preserving the balance.